-Highlights: Our Young Adventurer’s 6-day Youth Summer Camps in Olympic National Park are designed for the younger participants, ages 11-13, who are both new or experienced backpackers.
+Highlights: Our Young Adventurer’s 6-day Youth Summer Camps in Washington’s Olympic National Park are designed for participants ages 11-13, who are both new or experienced backpackers.
 These summer youth adventure camps start at Sol Duc Trailhead on Sundays and end back at Sol Duc Trailhead on Fridays.
-These programs will offer shorter hiking distances and an introduction to camping, backpacking, and the outdoors while among the old growth forests, granite peaks, and pristine rivers of Olympic National Park.
+These programs will offer shorter hiking distances, and promote leadership, skill-building and an introduction to camping, backpacking, and the outdoors while among the old growth forests, granite peaks, and pristine rivers of Olympic National Park!
 This summer camp near Seattle is sure to please!

 This is a Sample Itinerary only.